mattssonhenrik/1DV610-L2/MANUALTESTS.md

 ## 1.3 upperLetters
 ### Preconditions
 Load the page with the following rule:
+        this.upperLetters = true
 ### Expected Output
 An an empty inputfield and a header text that is: Only uppercase letters
 ### Input